Self-Learning Threshold-Based Load Balancing: Proofs of the fluid limits

+where $h_0 \defeq \ell_0 + 1$.
+As noted right before Theorem \ref{ch2-the: dynamic fluid limit}, this technical assumption ensures that the limiting threshold will not be modified at time zero.

-In order to prove Theorem \ref{the: dynamic fluid limit}, we will approximate the discrete systems $s_n = (q_n, \ell_n)$ by systems where the threshold is updated only finitely many times.
-Specifically, the system with $n$ server pools where the threshold is updated only the first $m$ times will be denoted $s_n^m = (q_n^m, \ell_n^m)$.
-This system behaves exactly as $s_n$ until the threshold is updated for the last time.
+In order to prove the theorem, we approximate the systems $\bs_n = (\bq_n, \ell_n)$ by systems where the threshold is updated only finitely many times.
+Specifically, we let $\bs_n^m = (\bq_n^m, \ell_n^m)$ denote a system with $n$ server pools where the threshold is updated only the first $m$ times that the update condtions described in Section \ref{ch2-sub: learning rule} are met.
+Note that $\bs_n^m$ behaves exactly as $\bs_n$ until the $(m + 1)$th threshold update.